Why you should avoid force unwrapping in Swift

 Published on: July 13, 2015

-If you want to declare a variable in Swift you can use either the let or var keyword.
-If you don't want to assign a value to one of your properties right away you could write something like var episodeName: String?.
 This informs the Swift compiler that episodeName might not have a value when we're accessing it.
 If we don't add the question mark and write var episodeName: String, the episodeName will need to be assigned a value when we initialize the object that contains this property.
 A third way to declare episodeName is to implicitly unwrap the value: var episodeName: String!.
-This tells the compiler that we are 100% sure that episodeName will get a value before we attempt to access it.
+This tells the compiler that the value might be nil after initialization but we are 100% sure that episodeName will get a value before we attempt to access it.

 These question mark / exclamation mark semantics also apply to using variables in your code.
 When you've declared your variable with a questionmark (var episodeName: String?) we are never sure if episodeName is nil or a String.
 So whenever we want to use this variable we need to unwrap it.
 The safest way to do this is as follows:

-if let name = episodeName {
+if let episodeName {

-println(name) // prints episodeName's value
+println(episodeName) // prints episodeName's value

 }